 Civil Resistance and Power Politics: Domestic and International Dimensions

 The Centre for International Studies, jointly with The European Studies Centre at St Antony's College, is conducting an interdisciplinary research project on Civil Resistance and Power Politics: Domestic and International Dimensions.
 Numerous lectures and workshops have been held, including a landmark international conference on Civil Resistance and Power Politics in March 2007.
-The edited book resulting from this conference is featured below, and another book, on Civil Resistance in the Arab Spring: Triumphs and Disasters, is in preparation.
+The edited book resulting from this conference is featured below.
+A second book, on Civil Resistance in the Arab Spring: Triumphs and Disasters, edited by Adam Roberts, Michael J. Willis, Rory McCarthy and Timothy Garton Ash, is in preparation.

 Book on Civil Resistance and Power Politics, Oxford University Press, 2009